You are now in the main content area

 2. I am a graduate who never received an Iron Ring.
 Can I register for the obligation ceremony?

-Master’s and PhD students and students who obtained their undergraduate engineering degree from a country other than Canada cannot participate in the undergraduate students’ March ceremonies.
+Master’s and PhD students and students who obtained their undergraduate engineering degree from a country other than Canada cannot participate in the undergraduate students’ spring ceremonies.
 You must first register with the provincial licensing body – in Ontario, Professional Engineers of Ontario (PEO).
 You will also need to demonstrate that you have met the academic requirements as an engineer in training (EIT).
 Then, you may apply to participate in a senior ceremony, which takes place in October or November each year.
-The application process is outlined on the Camp One website (external link, opens in new window) .
+The application process is outlined on the Camp One website (external link) .

 3. Can I receive an Iron Ring without attending the ceremony?